iamguid/ngx-mf/README.md

 TypeScript types.

-WARNING: I found some issues in TypeScript, for workaround it I use some @ts-ignore, if it critical for your project don't use that library.
+WARNING: I found some issues in TypeScript, for workaround it I use @ts-ignore, if it critical for your project don't use that library.
 Because in future TypeScript releases library may break down